The Potential of Copernicus Satellites for Disaster Response: Retrieving Building Damage from Sentinel-1 and Sentinel-2: Conclusion

-We have shown that freely available, medium-resolution satellite imagery from the Copernicus missions can support rapid damage assessment for disaster response.
+We have shown that freely available medium-resolution satellite imagery from the Copernicus missions can support rapid damage assessment for disaster response.
 To that end, we have constructed xBD-S12, a dataset of paired pre- and post-event images from Sentinel-1 and Sentinel-2, with damage annotations derived from the earlier VHR xBD dataset.

-We find that, in many scenarios, building damages are detectable despite the 10$\,$m GSD.
-Disasters that induce large-scale, spectrally distinct changes, such as wildfires and floods, consistently achieve high performance.
+We find that, in many scenarios, building damage is detectable despite the 10$\,$m GSD.
+For disasters that induce large-scale, spectrally distinct changes, such as wildfires or floods, performance is consistently high.
 Events with more localized damage, such as hurricanes, are more challenging.
 For small, scattered damages like those from weak earthquakes, Copernicus data are not suitable due to insufficient resolution, at least under our current methodological framework.

 Importantly, we do not regard moderate-resolution imagery as a replacement for VHR products, but rather as a complementary data source in the disaster response workflow.
-Particularly in the absence of VHR imagery, Copernicus data can go a surprisingly long way.
-Its main value lies in rapid, coarse coverage, whereas higher resolution is better suited for detailed damage inventories.
+Especially in the absence of VHR imagery, damage assessment with Copernicus data can go a surprisingly long way.
+Its main value lies in rapid, coarse coverage, whereas a higher resolution is better suited for detailed damage inventories.

-We have followed the task definition of xBD, but note that, in operational settings, building footprints are often available from national inventories or global datasets such as Overture Maps~(\citeauthor{OvertureMaps}).
-Where such data exists, one would typically prefer it and employ the satellite imagery only for damage classification.
+We have followed the task definition of xBD, but we note that, in operational settings, building footprints are often available from national inventories or global datasets such as Overture Maps~(\citeauthor{OvertureMaps}).
+Where such data exists, one would typically prefer it and employ satellite imagery only for damage classification.
 Especially at 10$\,$m GSD, building localization remains the weakest component of the pipeline.

 Our approach deliberately prioritizes simplicity and accessibility, using only standard GRD products from Sentinel-1 and bi-temporal acquisitions.
 Future work could explore richer temporal information from longer time series~\citep[e.g.,][]{Dietrich2025}, or incorporate InSAR products such as coherence maps or damage proxy maps, which have shown great promise for detecting structural changes~\citep[e.g.,][]{ainscoe2025earthquake, Scher2025}.
-Although geo-spatial foundation models were of limited use in our experiments, we emphasize that they continue to improve, and future versions may well become effective tools for damage assessment.
+Although geospatial foundation models were of limited use in our experiments, we emphasize that they continue to improve, and future versions may well become effective tools for damage assessment.